Before getting into the exciting world of CFD trading you should be aware of the different risks and benefits associated with CFDs.

 When dealing with the way many traders will use this instrument, which is to make a lot of small trades over the cause of a short time.
 They do this due to the low cost and potential high yields per trade.
 This combined with the potential leverage trap is one of the major risks when trading in CFDs.

 You also have to be aware of what is called spreads, which is a minimum fee you pay when entering and exiting a trade, these can stack rapidly if you open up a high amount of small trades in a day.
 Having to pay the spreads means profits will be lost on small price movements and that total loss will be larger than the actual amount lost.

 It is very important that you learn how to manage risk and use the tools that the broker will provide you with to minimize risk.
 Leaving a CFD position unsupervised or trading CFDs without using risk management techniques is gambling, not investing.
-You might as well grab a casino bonus and start playing in an online casino.
-You are just as likely to earn or lose money in both cases but if you play casino games for the money then you will at least have fun while you are losing your money.
 DO NOT turn your trading into gambling.
 Learn how to manage risk and turn CFD trading into a true money-making venture.